z0mt3c/hapi-swaggered/README.md

 # hapi-swaggered

 ## TODO
+* Remove attributes from shema which don't fit to the swagger specifications... look for // TODO: remove!
 * Proper(more strict) filter for apis and routes
 * cache apiDeclaration and apiListing through plugin methods
 * Find a way to support authorizations